possession-community/MapChooser-Extended/README.md

 - Compatibility for non-round-based game mode during map time extension

 # Work in Progress
-- Add another way to extend the current map (ext command from players)
 - Cooldown to start another RTV after the last vote
 - Allow players to type !revote to change the option if they made a mistake during votes
 - Bug fix on "ignore specs" checker